spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

 11. Switch back to Palette, and resume the backup location creation wizard.
 Paste the copied IAM role ARN into the **ARN** field.

 12. Click on **Validate**.
 Palette will display a validation status message.
 If the validation status message indicates a success, proceed to the next step.
 If the validation status message indicates an error, review the error message and verify the IAM configurations you provided.
-Ensure you have provided the correct IAM role ARN, Palette external ID, and that the IAM role has the required IAM policy permissions mentioned in the prerequisites section.
+Ensure you have provided the correct IAM role ARN, Palette external ID, and that the IAM role has the required IAM policy permissions mentioned in the [Prerequisites section](#prerequisites).

 13. Click on the **Create** button.